-The Biomimicry Global Design Challenge is open to teams of independent professionals, college and university students, and high school students (equivalent to grades 9-12 in the U.S.) anywhere in the world.
-Some middle school students will be allowed to submit on a case-by-case basis.
+The Biomimicry Global Design Challenge is open to teams of independent professionals and college and university students anywhere in the world.
 Entries from individuals will not be considered.
 Any team with a parent organization or entity that has generated more than $1 million in revenue during the past calendar year is not eligible to participate.
 Individuals who are associated with or employed by such entities are eligible to participate, provided the parent entity or its subsidiaries will not have ownership over any intellectual property being developed by the team.
-See category-specific eligibility criteria below.

 Design Concept Eligibility

-All entries in both categories must involve a technology, product, service, or process that addresses a challenge related to the current theme.
+All entries must involve a technology, product, service, or process that addresses a challenge related to the current theme.
 The entry must show a clear connection between a biological mechanism, process, pattern, or system, and the technological solution submitted; i.e., the solution must emulate a natural model(s).
 Entries must describe an entirely new solution and represent a given team's unique work and intellectual property.
-If your project has already generated commercial revenues exceeding $100,000, it is not eligible for entry in either category.
+If your project has already generated commercial revenues exceeding $100,000, it is not eligible for entry.

-The open category is open to teams of independent professionals, students, or combinations thereof.
-We are looking for entrepreneurial teams that have an interest in taking their ideas beyond the concept phase, with our support.
-Entries in this category must demonstrate a higher degree of feasibility and market potential than entries in the student category.
-Finalists in the Open category are eligible to join the Biomimicry Accelerator program and compete for the $100,000 Ray of Hope Prize™.
+We are looking for entrepreneurial teams that have an interest in taking their ideas beyond the concept phase, with our support, as well as for teams of university students who want to participate in the Challenge as a learning opportunity.
+Finalists are eligible to join the Biomimicry Accelerator program and compete for the $100,000 Ray of Hope Prize®.